Brooks377/leftside_teamproject/proposal.md

 4. High-level data cleaning plan:
 - The 3 datasets that are obtained from Kaggle (calendar.csv, listings.csv, reviews.csv) are already fairly clean
-    - There are several variables that may need to be a different data type to work
+    - There are several variables that may need to be a different data type in order to perform analysis
-    - Some variables are full of text, and will likely need parsing to be used
+    - Some variables are full of text, and will likely need parsing to be used effectively
+    - Some variables are URLs, which likely aren't needed
+    - Because there are so many variables, and some are quite specific:
+        - There are **a LOT** of NAN values that should be replaced with 0 (or a value that is consistent with the context)
-- The last data set is from the 2010 (or 2020) census, and is not in a usable format
+- The last data set is from the 2010 (or 2020) census, and is not in a usable format originally
     - luckily there is a package for python that reads shapefiles effectively:
         - ```import geopandas as gpd```